Chicago Bears Odds

 - Chicago Bears: +5 (-110)

 The side you roll with has to cover the spread for the bet to be a winner.
-For example, at -5, the Packers need to win by six or more.
-The Bears cover with a 4-point loss or less or a victory.
+For example, at -5, the Packers need to win by more than five points for you to win the bet.
+On the other side, the Bears are given five points, or the Bears can lose by up to 4 points and you would still win the bet.

 The over/under bet is all about how many total points the two teams will score.
 Sportsbooks release an estimated number for bettors to weigh in on with odds attached.